QAnon has receded from social media -- but it's just hiding - News Break

 QAnon has receded from social media -- but it's just hiding

 On the face of it, you might think that the QAnon conspiracy has largely disappeared from big social media sites.
 But that's not quite the case.
-True, you're much less likely to find popular QAnon catchphrases like 'œgreat awakening," 'œthe storm' or 'œtrust the plan" on Facebook these days.
-Facebook and Twitter have removed tens of thousands of accounts dedicated to the baseless conspiracy theory, which depicts former President Donald Trump as a hero fighting a secret battle against a sect of devil-worshipping pedophiles who dominate Hollywood, big business, the media and government.www.dailyherald.com
+True, you're much less likely to find popular QAnon catchphrases like “great awakening," “the storm” or “trust the plan" on Facebook these days.
+Facebook and Twitter have removed tens of thousands of accounts dedicated to the baseless conspiracy theory, which depicts former President Donald Trump as a hero fighting a secret battle against a sect of devil-worshipping pedophiles who dominate Hollywood, big business, the media and government.www.wral.com

 Comments / 0